Communique - Tourism Ministers' Meeting

-Tourism Ministers and Tourism Senior Officials met today in Adelaide to discuss priorities for the Australian visitor economy.
+Tourism Ministers and Tourism Senior Officials met in Sydney on 17 March 2023 to discuss challenges and priorities to sustain the growth of Australia’s visitor economy.

-This was the first formal meeting of the nation’s Tourism Ministers under the Albanese Labor Government.
+This was the second meeting of the nation’s Tourism Ministers under the Albanese Government chaired by Minister for Trade and Tourism, Senator the Hon Don Farrell.

 - Minister's office: 02 6277 7420